Johannes-Sahlmann/pygacs/README.rst

 How to run the example script
 -----------

+You may use pip for installation:

+> pip install pygacs

-Get the source files, e.g.:
+Or get the source files, e.g.:

 > git clone https://github.com/johannes-sahlmann/pygacs